 The important detail is that invoice-level fields should usually be repeated on every line.
 Supplier name, invoice number, invoice date, currency, and VAT treatment need to travel with each part row so the data still works after sorting or exporting.
 If those fields appear only once above the table, the sheet stops being reliable the moment someone filters by part number, splits the data into another workbook, or imports only selected rows into another process.

 A separate invoice-summary tab can still be useful.
 Finance may want a clean invoice-level register for payment status, monthly totals, or posting review, while analysts and operations staff keep the detailed line table for analysis.
 In that setup, the summary tab is a reporting convenience and the detailed tab remains the system of record for the extracted rows.
-Teams comparing layouts can use broader invoice line item extraction methods as a reference point, but aircraft-parts invoices usually need the extra discipline of preserving identifiers that generic line-item guides do not emphasize.
+Teams comparing layouts can use broader invoice line item extraction methods as a reference point, but aircraft-parts invoices usually need the extra discipline of preserving identifiers that generic line-item guides do not emphasise.

 Keep South African VAT fields in the same extraction workflow